 Researchers found substantial evidence that single women reduced their career ambitions and assertiveness when these traits were visible to men.

-Moreover, despite the fact that single and married women performed similarly in assignments that were not shared with classmates (on exams and problem sets), unmarried women perform substantially worse on class participation, which is visible to classmates.
-This difference was not explained by students’ varying characteristics.
-Marital status did not have an effect on exam, problem set, or participation grades for men.
+Moreover, despite the fact that single and married women perform similarly in class when their performance is not shared with classmates (on exams and problem sets), unmarried women perform substantially worse on class participation (which is visible to classmates).
+This difference is not explained by observable characteristics.
+Marital status does not have an effect on exam, problem set, or participation grades for men.

-Salary expectations: Second, in reporting their desired salaries after graduate school, single women decreased their desired salary by US $18,000, from $131,000 to $113,000, when they thought their classmates would see their responses—a drop of 14 percent.
+Salary expectations: When reporting their desired salaries after graduate school, single women decreased their desired salary by US$18,000, from $131,000 to $113,000, when they thought their classmates would see their responses—a differencerop of 14 percent.
 While 16 percent of single women assigned the private questionnaire reported a desired salary above $150,000, only three percent of single women assigned the public questionnaire did so.

 Travel and work hours: Single women taking the private questionnaire reported being willing to travel twice as much as those taking the public questionnaire, preferring up to fourteen travel days per month compared to seven days per month, respectively.
 Meanwhile, non-single women and both single and non-single men did not report differying levels of willingness to travel when answering publicly versus privately.
-The private versus public discrepancies among single women extended to work hours as well: while 52 percent of single women taking the private questionnaire reported being willing to work more than 50 hours per week, only 31 percent of single women taking the public questionnaire were willing to do so.
+The private versus public discrepancies among single women extended to work hours as well: while 52 percent of single women taking the private questionnaire reported being willing to work more than 50 hours per week, only 29 percent of single women taking the public questionnaire were willing to do so.
 However, researchers found similar discrepancies in desired working hours between private and public questionnaires among non-single men and women.

 Ambition and leadership: When they believed their answers would not be shared, 16 percent of single women rated themselves a “5 of 5” on tendency to lead, the highest possible rating, and 42 percent rated themselves a “5” on professional ambition.
 When they believed their answers would be shared, no single women gave themselves a “5” rating on either question.
 The responses of non-single women or men were not different across the public and private questionnaires.

-Job choice: In the second evaluation, 68 percent of single women placed in all-female peer groups selected a higher-paying job that required more work hours over a lower-paying job with fewer work hours.
+Job choice: In the second evaluation, 68 percent of single women placed in all-female groups selected a higher-paying job that required more work hours over a lower-paying job with fewer work hours.
 However, in groups with all male peers, just 42 percent of single women selected the higher-paying job, a difference of 26 percentage points.
 Similarly, when asked to choose between a job with fast-tracked promotions but constant travel and a job with uncertain promotion potential and no travel, 79 percent of single women in all-female groups chose the job with better promotion potential, compared to 37 percent of single women in all-male groups, a difference of 42 percentage points.